How Can Blockchain Keep Medical Records Secure?

 Blockchain for Medical Records

-So how is blockchain going to succeed when other systems have already failed?
+So, how can blockchain keep medical records secure and succeed when other systems have already failed?

 Up until now, conventional electronic medical records databases were not able to offer the all-important security that would allow them to be accessed anywhere, anytime, and on any system.
 Overcoming compatibility issues between different software applications was just one of the problems.